natekrall24/Pokemon-Base-Stats/README.md

-# Predicting a Pokémon’s Strength Using Variables Other Than Base Stats
+# Predicting a Pokémon’s Strength Using Variables Other Than Base Stats - A Multiple Linear Regression Problem
+Authors:
+Nate Krall
+Daniel Cohen
-by STA 210 BDN: Nate Krall, Daniel Cohen, Brian Kim
+Brian Kim

 ## Summary
 A deeper look into the numbers in the game of Pokemon shows a game filled relationships